ngoquanghuy99/ngoquanghuy99.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Senior AI Researcher at [MoMo](https://momo.vn/).
+Currently, I am the Co-founder & CEO of SpaceAI, and also a Senior AI Researcher at [MoMo](https://momo.vn/).
 I had been working with Assoc.
 Prof. [Ngo Xuan Bach](https://sites.google.com/site/nxbachcs/) as a Research Assistant in Machine Learning & Applications Lab ([MLALab](https://mlalab.ptit.edu.vn/))  Lab at PTIT.

 News
 =====